 Mill is literally, one thousandth.
 For tax purposes: $1 of taxes for every $1,000 of assessed value.

 Mill Levy is the number of dollars in taxes that a property owner must pay for every $1,000 of assessed value.
 This amount is based on budget requests from various taxing entities.

 Neighborhood boundaries are developed by the assessor based on physical, economical, governmental, or social factors.
 These neighborhood boundaries are used when sales studies are done.
-Neighborhood maps are available for review in the assessor's office.

 Personal Property includes material assets that are not fixed to the land: furniture, machinery or equipment, transportable homes.

 Property Tax Appraiser is the designation given to those persons who have completed the education and training mandated by the State of Wyoming for anyone making a valuation judgment used as a basis for property taxation.